thekubebuddy/k8s-with-vagrant/README.md

-# Bootstraping the kubernetes cluster with Vagrant
+# Bootstraping the kubernetes cluster with kubeadm on Vagrant